Japan: Women hopeful on maiden names issue after UN report – DW – 11/21/2024

 Campaigners opposed to the current system claim Japan is the only country in the world that still requires married couples to have the same family name.
 Most of the time, it would be the husband's name — just 5.5% of newly married couples chose to take the wife's family name according to a 2023 survey by the Ministry of Health.

-Critics say that the expectation for the woman to adopt the man's name comes stems from the male-dominated society in which the small number of conservative politicians in the lower house of Parliament, the Diet, stick to outdated positions.
-But many of those critics are already becoming more optimistic.
+Critics say that the expectation for the woman to adopt the man's name stems from Japan's male-dominated society, in which a small number of conservative politicians in the lower house of Parliament, the Diet, stick to outdated positions.
+But many critics are now becoming more optimistic.

 "It may be slow, but I think that change is beginning to happen," said Sumie Kawakami, a lecturer at Yamanashi Gakuin University and author of a book on gender issues in Japan.